headrotor/masto-pinb/README.md

 may increase the GET_LAST value if you think you will generate more than the default 20 toots returned by the API between runs.
 I am not a heavy tooter so I use the `@hourly` crontab shortcut to run it hourly, with the default 20 toot recall.

+This does not use the Mastodon pagination API so at most the 40 last toots (`--get_last 40`) can be retrieved on any run, including the first run.
+To backup more of your history requires more work than this simple script.

 The Mastodon.social instance is rate-limited to something like 300 calls per 5 minutes.
 This script uses 3 calls at most per run; if the